 A 2008 Massey University study of beliefs found that just over a third of respondents described themselves as religious – 56% said they believed in God (but half of these also expressed doubts), 20% believed in some higher power and around one-third did not believe or did not know.
 Most New Zealanders were not superstitious, although 39% believed that fortune tellers could foresee the future.

 In the early 2000s the number of non-religious people world-wide was estimated to be between 500 and 750 million.
 The nations with the highest proportion of non-believers included most European countries, Japan, Canada, Australia, Vietnam, New Zealand, Taiwan and Israel.
 High and growing levels of atheism were almost exclusively found in countries with high levels of wealth and social and economic security.

-In the early 2000s a large proportion of New Zealanders were non-believers – from 28% to 73%, depending on definitions.
+In the early 21st century a large proportion of New Zealanders were non-believers – from 28% to 73%, depending on definitions.
 Between the definite non-believers (13%) and the true believers (27%) there was a larger group with varying levels of religiosity, spiritualism, agnosticism, doubt, apathy and disinterest.